ankaAR/bestiario5e/_creatures/galeb-duhr.md

 ***Slam.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 ft ., one target.
 Hit: 12 (2d6 + 5) puntos de daño contundente.

 ***Animate Boulders (1/Día).*** The galeb duhr magically animates up to two boulders it can see within 60 ft. of it.
-A boulder has statistics like those of a galeb duhr, except it has Intelligence 1 and Charisma 1, it can't be charmed or frightened, and it lacks this action option.
+A boulder has statistics like those of a galeb duhr, except it has Intelligence 1 and Charisma 1, it can't be hechizado or asustado, and it lacks this action option.
 A boulder remains animated as long as the galeb duhr maintains concentration, up to 1 minute (as if concentrating on a spell) .